Football players? Salsa tycoons? Local political campaign strategists? Relay sprinters?

 then get back into football, then jump into another business and back and forth,”

 Darrell said.
 “Even though we went all over the country and changed our minds a lot,

 we always go 100% into something together until something changes.”

-extra money by mowing lawns, selling candy door to door, and even setting up a lemonade
+earning extra money by mowing lawns, selling candy door to door, and even setting

 “Our grandfather always worked for himself and so did my dad, so we always knew we

 Together, they started a chips and salsa company that contracted with more than 100

 customers throughout southern California, started on defense for SBVC’s conference

 championship winning 2010 football team, helped run political campaigns in the City

 of Rialto, ran sprints and relays for SBVC’s track and field team in 2011, and earned